 Looking at challenges that need multi-country solutions.
 This can be done through a variety of fora – networks, the private sector, different types of engagement or civil society.
 Many different platforms, Ms. Hogg feels, can be a good thing.

 There are many opportunities.
 She identified the MRC as one, the region’s only treaty-based multilateral.
 They are exploring the possibility to strengthen regional institutions to allow them to better support their ‘client countries’ and the purposes they were designed for.
 So too, drought is a crisis that is attracting much interest – this too is an opportunity.
-There are also options to work with other DPs – she mentions working with DFAT on the low-head dam initiative, and fish passage.
+There are also options to work with other DPs who share the same interests– she mentions working with DFAT on the low-head dam initiative, and fish passage demonstration with Japan.

 The COVID crisis has revealed system weaknesses.
 There is an opportunity to rethink these systems, to create resilience, new institutions and value chains.